kisorniru/API-Base-Project/notes/idea.md

 - Keep routes easy to scan
 - Keep validation close to request handling
 - Leave room for auth and service layer examples

+## Cleanup

+The first version should stay small and understandable.